 If You Have Health Insurance

-will help you understand the hospital's billing procedures and charges.
+you understand the hospital's billing procedures and charges.

 If you are admitted to the hospital, you will be asked to sign a form assigning

 all insurance benefits for your stay to Southern Regional.
 This form allows

 us to file with your insurance company and collect money on your behalf.

 After you are discharged, we will send a claim to your insurance company